 Roof prism binoculars with premium glass and precision prisms produce high-quality images.

-Roof prisms enable slim build binoculars.
-However, the costs of producing roof prisms are higher than those of Porro prism binoculars.
+Roof prisms enable slim binoculars.
+However, the costs of producing roof prisms are higher than those for Porro prism binoculars.

 Differences in Binoculars build and design